Australian Centre for International Agricultural Research: Aims and functions

-The head office for ACIAR is located at ACIAR House in Canberra, Australia.
+The head office for ACIAR is located at ACIAR House in Canberra, Australian Capital Territory.

-Chief executive officer
+Chief Executive Officer

-Professor Andrew Campbell is the Chief Executive Officer of the Australian Centre for International Agricultural Research.
+Professor Wendy Umberger is the Chief Executive Officer (CEO) of the Australian Centre for International Agricultural Research.
+Professor Umberger was appointed by the Minister of Foreign Affairs in July 2023 and is the first woman to lead the agency and its seventh CEO since the organisation was established in 1982.

-During his tenure, Professor Campbell has led the development of a 10-Year Strategy that focuses strongly on issues such as food security, gender equality, climate change, nutrition and health.

-Professor Campbell has overseen the implementation of capacity building partnerships such as the Meryl Williams Fellowship, fostering opportunities for female agricultural scientists in developing countries.
-ACIAR has an alumni network of more than 600 scientists, many in leadership roles in partner countries.

-During Professor Campbell's leadership his commitment to gender equality has seen the proportion of women in senior roles at ACIAR increase from 11 per cent in 2016 to 70 per cent in 2021.
+On commencement of her leadership in August 2023, Professor Umberger acknowledged the strong position of ACIAR in contributing to transforming global agrifood systems.Professor Umberger reaffirmed the agency's commitment to working with international and Australian research partner organisations and agencies to further strengthen the research partnerships needed to underpin sustainable agrifood systems.

 Commission for International Agricultural Research

 The Commission for International Agricultural Research was established under Section 7 of the ACIAR Act 1982.
 Its functions are to provide advice to the Foreign Minister on the formulation of agricultural research programs and policies to identify agricultural problems and find solutions in developing countries.